pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Week 2 Overview: Building Velocity

 Week 2 is about acceleration.
-You've proven the concept worksâ€”now you scale it.
+You've proven the concept works—now you scale it.
 The focus shifts from setup to execution, from learning to doing, from individual effort to systematic operation.

 ### Day 8: Service Launch Expansion